Competitors in the gruelling sport of triathlon are not only great swimmers, but great cyclists and runners too.

 The phases between the swimming and cycling segments, and between the cycling and running segments, are critical.
 Known as 'transitions', competitors enter a 'transition area' where they change clothes and shoes in preparation for the next segment, with the time taken added to each athlete's overall time.
-Crucial seconds can be gained or lost in transition so athletes do anything they can to save time, such as having their cycling shoes already attached to their bike's pedals.
+Crucial seconds can be gained or lost in transition, so athletes do anything they can to save time including having their cycling shoes already attached to their bike's pedals.

 However, there are clear rules about what is permitted and penalties can be incurred, for example, for cycling in the transition zone.
-A line at the exit from the transition area on to the bike course marks the point at which athletes can mount their bicycles and proceed.
+A line at the exit from the transition area at the beginning of the bike course marks the point at which athletes can mount their bicycles and proceed.
 There is also a dismount line at the end of the bike course, at the entrance to the transition area.

 The technique of 'drafting' is also a key aspect of the sport.
 In the cycling segment, athletes follow closely behind one another, taking advantage of the reduced wind resistance created by the rider ahead of them while waiting for a chance to pull ahead.

 Outlook for the Tokyo 2020 Games